 Use File Viewer Plugin to create logic that lets users to open remote or app resource files.
 In Android users select an app to open the file. iOS provides a native preview for supported file types.

-See Adding plugins to learn how to install and reference a plugin in your OutSystems apps, and how to install a sample app.
+See Adding plugins to learn how to install and reference a plugin in your OutSystems apps, and how to install a demo app.

 File Viewer Plugin can open:

 - File from the app resources.
 The plugin can access the resources path to load the file that's part of the app static content.
 See Working with app resources

 - Remote file.
 The plugin downloads the file to the app sandbox and then opens the file.

 To let users view files in the mobile apps, create logic with the action OpenDocument.
 You need to supply a path to a local file in the FilePath property or to a remote file in the URL property.

 If you want to open a file from the app resources see Working with app resources.

 For an example of how to use the plugin check the demo app or refer to the example in this document.

 For opening media files in the iOS apps, use the action PreviewMediaContent from FileViewerPlugin > iOSOnly.
 This action lets apps handle the media files better by opening them in a media player.